PayPal is an online payment processor and financial technology company. It offers personal accounts for free, so how does PayPal make money?

 How Much Money Does PayPal Make?

 If you are interested in buying PayPal stock (PYPL), use Webull!
-Webull is an investment platform with zero commissions + a bunch of research tools.
+Webull is an investment platform with zero commissions and a bunch of research tools.

 History of PayPal

-In 1998, PayPal’s history started with the beginning of Confinity.
-Confinity is the creation of Max Levchin, Peter Thiel, and Luke Nosek.
-Then in January 1999, Elon Musk launched X.com.
-These two companies would eventually merge in 2000, using the name X.com.
-PayPal was originally an online payment service for Confinity and would be the flagship service for this new entity.
+Elon Musk launched X.com in January 1999, and the two companies merged in 2000, using the name X.com.
+PayPal was originally an online payment service for Confinity and became the flagship service for this new entity.